-Master Schnapsen/66 is a new app for the iPhone, iPod Touch, and iPad that plays two classic card games, Schnapsen and Sixty-Six.
+Master Schnapsen/66 is an app for the iPhone, iPod Touch, and iPad that plays two classic card games, Schnapsen and Sixty-Six.
 Many people consider them the best two-person card games, and we’re inclined to agree.
 Our app plays at three levels—at the Master level it’s a formidable opponent.

 Schnapsen and Sixty-Six are like miniaturized versions of Pinochle, surprisingly easy to play well but challenging to master.
 If you’re new to the game, there is a Suggest button that makes it easy to get up to speed.
 It’s like having an expert player to give you advice.

 We also released Master Schnapsen/66 Lite, which you can try for free to see if you like the game.
 Both apps are now available on the App Store.